Are you a single mom? Single mom by choice? What advice do you give women thinking of having a baby on her own?

-This weekend's Washington Post published an extensive article broadcasting what fertility experts have long known: egg freezing is successful in only a small percentages of the time, a fact that the burgeoning fertility industry keeps under wraps:
+This weekend's Washington Post published an extensive article broadcasting what fertility experts have long known: egg freezing is successful only a small percentages of the time, a fact that the burgeoning fertility industry keeps under wraps.

 There are no guarantees.
 Even if you meet that great guy, there are still no guarantees.

 Take the pressure off yourself to have a “perfect,” life.
 Embrace that that might not make you happy in the first place.
 Embrace the power of your career, economic, and legal opportunities as a woman— which are unprecedented in history.
 Embrace the growing social acceptance of having a child outside of that Ozzie and Harried fantasy.
 Embrace your choice.